chrichri156/cpd_assignment/README.md

 ### 3. Documentation of Proof-of-Concept Solution

-For a student event, I wanted to create a Web App to display a form (like a Google form) to be filled in by the students (with the student details, wheter they would be present and have a guest or not, and with the guest details if applicable).
+For a student event, I wanted to create a Web App to display a form (like a Google form) to be filled in by the students (with the student details, whether they would be present and have a guest or not, and with the guest details if applicable).
 If well filled in, the Web App should return the total amount of the order, knowing that 1 entry = 25€.

 Form example (from a regular user perspective):

     Insert your first name:
     Insert your last name:
     Insert your class:
     Insert your email address:

     Will you be present at the Prom Ball on the 28th of June 2023?
     Will you be accompanied (maximum 1 guest)?
     If yes, insert your guest’s first name:
     If yes, insert your guest’s last name:

     The total amount of the order is:

 The answers should be then stored in a MySQL database table.

-Additionnaly, I wanted to display, when entering the Web App, a log-in connection possibility for the event organisators, so that they could see the answers in a table (like an Excel table) and modify it.
+Additionaly, I wanted to display, when entering the Web App, a log-in connection possibility for the event organisers, so that they could see the answers in a table (like an Excel table) and modify it.

 The table should look like this: